Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA.

 A new estate planning tool was enacted into law in 2014: the Transfer On Death Deed.
 Essentially, if you own real estate, you can execute a Transfer On Death Deed while you’re still living, naming as the grantee whomever you want to be the owner of the property upon your death.
 Once you’ve recorded your Transfer On Death Deed, you still own the property while you are alive, and the grantee named in your Transfer On Death Deed automatically will become the owner of the property upon your death – so that the property will not need to be the subject of a probate case upon your death.

 “An ounce of prevention is worth a pound of cure.”
 If you have failed to properly plan for the succession of your property during your lifetime, it will be too late once you pass away.
 That can result in unwelcome (even disastrous) effects with respect to tax consequences and where your property ends up.
 The topics addressed above are only a few of the many, many estate and succession planning legal issues with which an estate planning attorney can assist you.
-Given our abundance of expertise with the great variety of the estate planning options available to you, our attorneys will responsibly guide you through the entire process of setting up those estate planning documents which are best suited for you and your circumstances.
+Given our abundance of expertise with the great variety of estate planning options available to you, our estate planning attorneys will responsibly guide you through the entire process of setting up those estate planning documents which are best suited for you and your circumstances.